Giuliana Olmos: 2021: WTA 1000 title, top 25 & WTA Finals debuts

 In February, Olmos and Canadian player Sharon Fichman reached their first Grand Slam quarterfinal at the Australian Open, and in April she partnered with another Canadian, Gabriela Dabrowski, to reach the semifinals of another WTA-1000 tournament at the Miami Open.

-In May, Olmos won the biggest title in her tennis career at the WTA 1000 Italian Open, partnering with Fichman; in the final, they defeated the pair of Kristina Mladenović and Markéta Vondroušová who were making their debut playing together.
+In May, Olmos won the biggest title in her tennis career at the WTA 1000 Italian Open, partnering with Fichman; in the final, they defeated the pair of Kristina Mladenovic and Markéta Vondroušová who were making their debut playing together.
 They entered the tournament as alternates and defeated top seeds Hsieh/Mertens and the Japanese fourth-seeded duo Aoyama/Shibahara en route to the championship match.
 As a result, she entered the top 30 in doubles for the first time in her career.

-Also in 2021, Olmos qualified for the 2020 Tokyo Olympics, partnering Renata Zarazúa, both making their Olympics debut, and being the first Mexican women to play Olympic tennis since Angélica Gavaldón in 1996.
+Also in 2021, Olmos qualified for the 2020 Tokyo Olympics, partnering Renata Zarazúa, both making their Olympics debut, and being the first Mexican woman to play Olympic tennis since Angélica Gavaldón in 1996.

-At the US Open, Olmos partnered Marcelo Arévalo in the mixed doubles draw and reached the final by defeating top seeds Nicole Melichar-Martinez and Ivan Dodig en route.
+At the US Open, Olmos partnered Marcelo Arévalo in the mixed doubles draw and reached the final by defeating top seeds Nicole Melichar-Martinez and Ivan Dodig en-route.
 They lost to second-seeded pair, Desirae Krawczyk and Joe Salisbury, in straight sets.
 Olmos became the first Mexican to reach a major final since Santiago González made the men's doubles final (with American Donald Young) at Roland Garros in 2017.
-Olmos and Fichman ended up playing the 2022 WTA Finals in front of her home crowd in Guadalajara.
+Olmos and Fichman ended up playing the 2021 WTA Finals in front of her home crowd in Guadalajara.

-2022: New partnership & first WTA 1000 title with Dabrowski, historic world No. 7
+2022: New partnership & first WTA 1000 title with Dabrowski, historic top 10

 Olmos started to play the 2022 season with Dabrowski, with whom she had played the 2021 Miami Open.
 Seeded second, they went on to win their first Masters tournament together at the Madrid Open.
 As a result, she reached a new career-high doubles ranking of world No. 11, on 9 May 2022.
 Olmos and Dabrowski followed that by also reaching the final of the Italian Open.

-She made the top 10 on 12 September 2022 at world No. 8, after reaching the quarterfinals at the US Open with Dabrowski, becoming the first ever Mexican woman to be ranked inside the WTA top 10 in either singles or doubles.
+She made the top 10 on 12 September 2022, at world No. 8, after reaching the quarterfinals at the US Open with Dabrowski, becoming the first ever Mexican woman to be ranked inside the WTA top 10 in either singles or doubles.

 At the Pan Pacific Open, she won her second team title with Dabrowski, without losing a single set.
-Following this run, she achieved a new career-high of world No. 7, on 26 September 2022, and qualified for the 2022 WTA Finals with Dabrowski in their first appearance as a team.
+Following this run, she achieved another career-high of world No. 7, on 26 September 2022, and qualified for the 2022 WTA Finals with Dabrowski in their first appearance as a team.

+2023: World No. 6, fourth WTA 1000 final

+At the Charleston Open, as the top seeded pair with Ena Shibahara, they finished runners-up.
+As a result, she reached a new career-high doubles ranking of world No. 6, on 10 April.

+She also reached her fourth WTA 1000 final with Chan Hao-ching at the China Open.